Bella Freud talks Home Style and Design Inspiration

 As a leading British fashion designer and female entrepreneur what advice would you give to young women looking to follow in your footsteps, do you think it’s still harder for women to make their mark in the industry?

 The business of fashion is hard generally – but it seems particularly difficult for women to protect their interests.
 Most of the people in power financially are men and being ‘tough’ as a woman is not respected the way it is with men.
-It is generally admired as a strength when a man is adamant and demanding yet when a woman is the same it with met resistance and often distaste.
+It is generally admired as a strength when a man is adamant and demanding yet when a woman is the same it’s met with resistance and often distaste.

 I particularly like designing the match boxes, I love making the design work in the square shape.
 It is so simple yet it looks strong and immediate.
 I enjoy trying to bring a new product into my world.
 I tend to think of what I long for and then design for it and watch it spring into life.